Getting a real job when you’re still young is tough.

 When Soha began her career as an intern for Bell Mobility, she was very aware that she was not an expert in the marketing sphere.
 She paid much attention to her superiors and mentors to absorb the kinds of skills and attitudes that they valued within their business.
 She always maintained the mindset that if her work was good enough, it would speak for itself—and if it didn’t, she probably had more learning to do.

 It took a lot of time, hard work, and patience for her skills to develop and become visible to her peers and coworkers.
-But Soha wants millennials to know that before you can be eligible for your dream job, you have to endure a long process of trial, rejection, resilience and un-entitlement.
+Soha wants you, gentle millennials, to understand that a long process of trial, rejection, and un-entitlement will likely come before you score dream job.

 When things go wrong, pivot and try again.